SimVascular/simvascular.github.io-archive/source/documentation/modeling/_editingPolyData.md

 To select a region (using a sphere interactively)

 	Local Ops -> toggle on the checkbox "Show Sphere"
-	An sphere shows in the 3D view window of Display
+	A sphere shows in the 3D view window of Display
 	Move the cursor to the sphere
 	Left press and move to change the location of the sphere Right press and move to change the size of the sphere